tharumbun/astrowind/src/content/post/best-static-site-generator-ssg.md

 There are many different SSGs available, each with its own strengths and weaknesses.
 Some of the most popular SSGs include:

+### Astro
+[Astro](https://kokitree.com/posts/astro-review) is a new web framework that is designed for speed.
+It is a static site generator that can be used to create websites that are both fast and SEO-friendly.

 ### Jekyll

 [Jekyll](https://jekyllrb.com/) is a static site generator written in Ruby.
 It is one of the most popular SSGs available, and it is easy to use and customize.
 Jekyll is also very fast, making it a good choice for blogs that need to load quickly.

 ### Hugo

-[Hugo](https://gohugo.io/) is a static site generator written in Go.
+[Hugo](https://kokitree.com/posts/hugo-review) is a static site generator written in Go.
 It is known for its speed and performance.
 Hugo is also very extensible, with a large number of themes and plugins available.

 ### Hexo